Unity-Technologies/ml-agents/docs/Making-a-New-Unity-Environment.md

 ![The scene hierarchy](images/mlagents-NewTutHierarchy.png)

 You can adjust the camera angles to give a better view of the scene at runtime.
-The next steps will be to create and add the ML Agent components.
+The next steps will be to create and add the ML-Agent components.

 ## Implement an Academy

-The Academy object coordinates the ML Agents in the scene and drives the decision-making portion of the simulation loop.
-Every ML Agent scene needs one Academy instance.
+The Academy object coordinates the ML-Agents in the scene and drives the decision-making portion of the simulation loop.
+Every ML-Agent scene needs one Academy instance.
 Since the base Academy classis abstract, you must make your own subclass even if you don't need to use any of the methods for a particular environment.

 First, add a New Script component to the Academy GameObject created earlier: